rivue/Gamified-Study-Tool/README.md

     ✅ make it so you have to be confirmed to access pages ✅ add ability to add multiple room names from Add New Stepping Stone part ✅ ADD SHAD-CN
+    ✅ eventually add footer back (note: requires light mode, discord link, everything in contact page, terms page, copyright(?), and possibly twitter link if we decide to do that)